JDE Peet's says coffee lovers can swallow higher prices

-- Shares recoup ground lost since 2020 IPO, up about 5% on Wednesday

-AMSTERDAM, Aug 4 (Reuters) - JDE Peet's (JDEP.AS) , one of the world's largest consumer coffee companies, on Wednesday reported better than expected first-half operating profit, and said it would meet full-year targets despite a spike in green coffee prices after frost struck Brazilian crops last month.
+AMSTERDAM (Reuters) - JDE Peet’s , one of the world’s largest consumer coffee companies, on Wednesday reported better than expected first-half operating profit, and said it would meet full-year targets despite a spike in green coffee prices after frost struck Brazilian crops last month.

 CEO Fabien Simon said green coffee prices had already increased around 20% in 2020 and that the company is also facing increases in transportation and other costs this year -- but it expects to be able to pass those increases on to consumers.